 PARANIMO TERMS OF SERVICES

-· Part A: General Terms
+· Part A: General Terms - applies to all users

-· Part C: Matchifi Terms
+· Part C: Matchifi Client Terms - for users seeking services from a service provider

-· Part D: Business Customer Terms
+· Part D: Business Customer Terms - for individuals or organisations buying access to a Paranimo Limited platform

 PART A – GENERAL TERMS